rh-ecosystem-edge/ansible-ai-playbook/docs/download-iso-pxe.md

-# Ansible role Downlaod ISO to PXE
+# Ansible role Download ISO to PXE

 This role is for Asissted install day2 deployments.
 Giving an exsisting cluster, add's worker node via API